Subrecipient Inclusion in Proposal Submission

-- Budget – The specific direct and indirect costs related to the performance of the tasks outlined incurred by the collaborating organization;
+The specific direct and indirect costs related to the performance of the tasks outlined incurred by the collaborating organization.

-- Budget Justification – A narrative description of each budget item requested in the budget calculations; and
+A narrative description of each budget item requested in the budget calculations.

-These four documents constitute the proposal that the collaborating investigator will prepare and circulate through his/her institution.
-It is recommended that you request these of your collaborator at least a month in advance of your agency deadline, to ensure that there is sufficient time for institutional review and approval by the collaborating institution.
+These four documents constitute the proposal that the collaborating investigator will prepare and circulate through their institution.
+It is recommended that you request these of your collaborator at least a month in advance of your agency deadline to ensure that there is sufficient time for institutional review and approval by the collaborating institution.

 OSP can help you collect this information from your collaborators.
 It is essential that you alert us to this as soon as possible in the submission process.